jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 Web IDE, automatically built and deployed the application, checked the deployment status, and ran the app to show your changes.

-Tell us what you think.
-What did we do well?
+Your feedback is important.
+What worked well?
-What can we do better?
+What could be better?
 Post your comments to the [IBM DevOps Services forum](https://www.ibmdw.net/answers?community=jazzhub) or send an [email](mailto:hub%40jazz.net).

 ---